taosdata/TDengine/docs/en/12-taos-sql/03-table.md

 **More explanations**

 1. The first column of a table MUST be of type TIMESTAMP.
 It is automatically set as the primary key.
+2. In addition to the timestamp primary key column, an additional primary key column can be specified using the PRIMARY KEY keyword.
+The second column specified as the primary key must be of type integer or string (varchar).
-2. The maximum length of the table name is 192 bytes.
+3. The maximum length of the table name is 192 bytes.
-3. The maximum length of each row is 48k(64k since version 3.0.5.0) bytes, please note that the extra 2 bytes used by each BINARY/NCHAR/GEOMETRY column are also counted.
+4. The maximum length of each row is 48k(64k since version 3.0.5.0) bytes, please note that the extra 2 bytes used by each BINARY/NCHAR/GEOMETRY column are also counted.
-4. The name of the subtable can only consist of characters from the English alphabet, digits and underscore.
+5. The name of the subtable can only consist of characters from the English alphabet, digits and underscore.
 Table names can't start with a digit.
 Table names are case insensitive.
-5. The maximum length in bytes must be specified when using BINARY/NCHAR/GEOMETRY types.
+6. The maximum length in bytes must be specified when using BINARY/NCHAR/GEOMETRY types.
-6. Escape character "\`" can be used to avoid the conflict between table names and reserved keywords, above rules will be bypassed when using escape character on table names, but the upper limit for the name length is still valid.
+7. Escape character "\`" can be used to avoid the conflict between table names and reserved keywords, above rules will be bypassed when using escape character on table names, but the upper limit for the name length is still valid.
 The table names specified using escape character are case sensitive.
    For example \`aBc\` and \`abc\` are different table names but `abc` and `aBc` are same table names because they are both converted to `abc` internally.
    Only ASCII visible characters can be used with escape character.